5 to 7: Reception

-On the review aggregator site Rotten Tomatoes, 5 to 7 holds a 70% approval rating based on 56 reviews with an average rating of 5.8/10.
-The site's consensus states: "5 to 7 too often settles for rom-com clichés, but they're offset by its charming stars, sensitive direction, and a deceptively smart screenplay."
-On Metacritic, the film has a score of 52 out of 100 based on reviews from 22 critics, indicating "mixed or average" reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 70% based on 56 reviews, with an average rating of 5.8/10.
+The website's critics consensus reads, "5 to 7 too often settles for rom-com clichés, but they're offset by its charming stars, sensitive direction, and a deceptively smart screenplay."
+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on 22 critics, indicating "mixed or average" reviews.

-The San Francisco Chronicle Mick LaSalle enjoyed the film and praised Marlohe's performance in particular.
+The San Francisco Chronicles Mick LaSalle enjoyed the film and praised Marlohe's performance in particular.
 He felt that 5 to 7 was "in that rare category of romantic drama that seems aimed for a male audience", comparing Yelchin's role to that of Kristen Stewart in The Twilight Saga.
 Variety critic Peter Debruge commended Levin for his "earnest, heart-on-his-sleeve approach", referring to the film as "courageously sentimental in an age of irony".
 He also highlighted the "elegant, traditional" classical score and minimalist cinematography.
 John DeFore of The Hollywood Reporter opined that 5 to 7 was "sumptuous and romantic in an attractively old-fashioned way" despite its clichéd plot devices.
 He praised Potier's "dreamily hazy" cinematography and Yelchin's performance.
 Betsy Sharkey of the Los Angeles Times found the film "charm[ing]" in spite of what it lacked in plot and character development.
 She credited the cinematography, music, production design and costumes with giving the film "a kind of gauzy loveliness".
 Peter Keough, who awarded the film 2.5 out of 4 stars for The Boston Globe, felt that the film relied on stereotypes and cliché but nevertheless offered "refreshing innovations" to the romance genre.
 He praised Marlohe's performance and the comic relief provided by "the oddly but perfectly cast Glenn Close and Frank Langella".

 The New York Times chief film critic Manohla Dargis found the plot of 5 to 7 to be inauthentic and the characters "unpersuasive".
 She criticized Marlohe's "opaque, physically stiff" performance and the similarities of the film to Woody Allen's Manhattan-based works.
-The Washington Post Ann Hornaday also felt that the film lacked authenticity, writing that it "feels more constructed than lived".
+The Washington Posts Ann Hornaday also felt that the film lacked authenticity, writing that it "feels more constructed than lived".
 She praised Yelchin's "modest, endearing lead performance" but found Arielle's character underdeveloped.
 Rodrigo Perez of The Playlist referred to 5 to 7 as "groan-worthy", "sappy and painfully jejune."
 He found the premise implausible and melodramatic and Brian's character uninteresting and two-dimensional, a stand-in for "an adolescent male fantasy".
-The Village Voice Amy Nicholson also felt that Brian was an unsympathetic character and that his relationship with Arielle was not believable.
+The Village Voices Amy Nicholson also felt that Brian was an unsympathetic character and that his relationship with Arielle was not believable.
 She criticized the film's reliance on national stereotypes and the "artistic-martyr trope".